 - Payment is in bitcoins and other cryptos

 - Ease of monitoring and connecting ASIC miners

 Why choose BetterHash

 Computational power, BetterHash allows you to mine from your computer system, whether it is CPU or GPU, with whatever little harsh power the system generates.
-No need to struggle to boost the power, with the little power you have, you can start generating profits.
+No need to struggle to boost power.
+With the bit of energy you have, you can start generating profits.

 What about the cost structure?
 With BetterHash, forget about the mining fees and the withdrawal fees, all you need is mining hardware, and you are good to go.
-Other mining softwares like NiceHash offer flexible cost structure, but you have to pay mining fees.
-Compared to other mining softwares such as NiceHash, BetterHash is more profitable, and the mines release more yield than other systems.
+Other mining software like NiceHash offer flexible cost structure, but you have to pay mining fees.
+Compared to other mining software such as NiceHash, BetterHash is more profitable, and the mines release more yield than other systems.

 BetterHash can solve the current woes Bitcoin miners are going through.
 As much as it may not solve all the challenges instantly, it has the potential for future upgrades and development to meet the needs of Bitcoin miners.
 It has a few flaws meaning that it is robust enough to take on the challenge of centralization presented by pool operators.